-- b.
-She/he has obtained a medical excuse, certified by the University Health Centre, for not having attempted an exam. - c.
+- II.I Students will only be entitled to register for "Exams Only" in the following circumstances after having been registered for and attended classes in a course(s). - a.
+He/she has failed one or two of the final courses needed to complete the degree programme and obtained a mark of no less than 35% in each course. - He/she has obtained a medical excuse, certified by the University Health Centre, for not having attempted an exam. - c.
 In exceptional circumstances, the Dean may grant a student a deferral from sitting an exam and permission to take it on a subsequent occasion, by virtue of special assignments overseas for an employer (part-time students only) or by virtue of being selected to represent the country on a national team.
 In both instances, formal representation will have to be made by the employer/national association.

-11.2 Missing an Exam
+II.2 Missing an Exam

-If a student misses an examination for any other reasons, she/he will be obliged to register again for the full course.
-However, in the Faculty, Departments may, on being advised of the situation, allow the student's coursework/mid-semester marks to be applied and she/he will only have to write the final exam.
+If a student misses an examination for any other reasons, he/she will be obliged to register again for the full course.
+However, in the Faculty, Departments may, on being advised of the situation, allow the student's coursework/mid-semester marks to be applied and he/she will only have to write the final exam.

-12. PLAGIARISM
+12. PLAGIARISM9

-12.1 Plagiarism is a form of cheating.
-"Plagiarism is the unauthorized and/or unacknowledged use of another person's intellectual efforts and creations howsoever recorded, including whether formally published or in manuscript or in typescript or other printed or electronically presented form and includes taking passages, ideas or structures from another work or author without proper and unequivocal attribution of such source(s), using the conventions for attributions or citing used in this University."
+- 12.1 Plagiarism is a form of cheating.
+"Plagiarism is the unauthorized and/or unacknowledged use of another person's intellectual efforts and creations howsoever recorded, including whether formally published or in manuscript or in typescript or other printed or electronically presented form and includes taking passages, ideas or structures from another work or author without proper and unequivocal attribution of such source(s), using the conventions for attributions or citing used in this University."10 - 12.2 Plagiarism also involves the case of material taken from the internet without acknowledgment or giving proper credit-Cyber cheating.